tking/BLACKHOLE-BGP-Community/README.md

 * Discussion on the GROW mailing list and during the IETF 93
 * Requests from Euro-IX and GROW:
  * Also add ISPs
  * Be more specific about “Operations Recommendations”
-   * Call for “Working Group” adaption (result is pending – looks good)
+* Call for “Working Group” adaption

 ### 2016 ###
 * Working Group Last Call – all few changes